altermo/vim-plugin-list/README.md

   * [matze/vim-move](https://github.com/matze/vim-move) : Vim plugin that moves lines and selections in a more visual manner
   * [michamos/vim-bepo](https://github.com/michamos/vim-bepo) : une prise en charge de la disposition de clavier bépo (translate: integration bépo keyboard layout)
   * [ojroques/vim-oscyank](https://github.com/ojroques/vim-oscyank) : A plugin to copy text to the system clipboard from anywhere using the ANSI OSC52 sequence
+  * [rhysd/vim-operator-surround](https://github.com/rhysd/vim-operator-surround) : provides Vim operator mappings to deal with surrounds
   * [ryvnf/readline.vim](https://github.com/ryvnf/readline.vim) : a library used for implementing line editing across many command-line tools
   * [stsewd/gx-extended.vim](https://github.com/stsewd/gx-extended.vim) : Extend `gx` to use it beyond just URLs
   * [takac/vim-hardtime](https://github.com/takac/vim-hardtime) : helps you break that annoying habit vimmers have of scrolling up and down the page using `jjjjj` and `kkkkk`
   * [terryma/vim-expand-region](https://github.com/terryma/vim-expand-region) : allows you to visually select increasingly larger regions of text using the same key combination
   * [thyrum/vim-stabs](https://github.com/thyrum/vim-stabs) : This script allows you to use your normal tab settings for the beginning of the line, and have tabs expanded as spaces anywhere else
+  * [tommcdo/vim-express](https://github.com/tommcdo/vim-express) : Define your own operators that apply either a VimL expression or a substitution to any motion or text object
   * [tpope/vim-sexp-mappings-for-regular-people](https://github.com/tpope/vim-sexp-mappings-for-regular-people) : adds better default mappings to [guns/vim-sexp](https://github.com/guns/vim-sexp)
   * [tpope/vim-unimpaired](https://github.com/tpope/vim-unimpaired) : adds complementary pairs of mappings (like `:bnext`/`bprevious`)
+  * [triglav/vim-visual-increment](https://github.com/triglav/vim-visual-increment) : adds the ability to do increasing and decreasing  ofnumber or letter sequences on multiple lines via visual mode
+  * [ur4ltz/surround.nvim](https://github.com/ur4ltz/surround.nvim) : surround text using sandwich or surround style
   * [waylonwalker/telegraph.nvim](https://github.com/waylonwalker/telegraph.nvim) : provides a way to send command conveniently and bind them to hotkeys
   * [wsdjeg/vim-fetch](https://github.com/wsdjeg/vim-fetch) : process line and column jump specifications in file paths as found in stack traces and similar output
   * [yuttie/comfortable-motion.vim](https://github.com/yuttie/comfortable-motion.vim) : physics-based smooth scrolling